Divine providence in Judaism: Nachmanides

-The teachings of Nachmanides are largely representative of the first view.
-He holds that the Creator endowed the universe with physical properties, and sustains the natural order, and that any act of providence involves, by definition, an intrusion into the laws of nature.
-In the absence of providential interference, cause and effect governs the affairs of the universe.
-In Ramban's view, reward and punishment — as well as guidance of the fate of Israel — are the typical expressions of such providence (see Ramban: Torat Hashem Temimah).
-In this sense there is no difference between God causing it to rain (as a reward) and his separating the waters of the Red Sea.
-Both are the result of Divine intervention.
+The teachings of Nachmanides are largely representative of the second view.
+He holds that God endowed the universe with physical properties, and sustains the natural order, and that any act of providence involves, by definition, an intrusion into the laws of nature.
+In the absence of providential interference, causality governs the affairs of the universe.
+In his view, reward and punishment, as well as guidance of the fate of the Jews, are the typical expressions of such providence in the Torat Hashem Temimah.
+In this sense, there is no difference between God causing it to rain (as a reward) and his splitting of the Red Sea, both are the result of Divine intervention:

 All events (natural or providential) are the result of the direct will of God, and, as such, the seemingly natural order of the world is an illusion.
-At the same time, any (obvious) breach in the chain of causality involves a "compromise" in the default cause and effect nature of the universe — providence is thus exercised sparingly, and in a "seemingly natural" manner (Genesis 6:19 ad loc).
+At the same time, any (obvious) breach in the chain of causality involves a "compromise" in the default cause and effect nature of the universe—providence is thus exercised sparingly, and in as "seemingly natural" a manner as possible.
 Thus, whereas the fate of the Jews as a nation is guided by providence, individuals do not enjoy the same providential relationship with the Almighty.
-Only the righteous and the wicked can expect providential treatment.
-The fate of more “average” individuals is primarily guided by natural law (Deuteronomy 11:13 ad loc).
+Only the righteous and the wicked can expect providential treatment, while the fate of more “average” individuals is primarily guided by natural law.